guysutton/GLMdiagnostics/README.md

 ## Introduction

-`GLMdiagnostics' is a `Julia`-language package for assessing model diagnostics for General Linear Models (GLM's).
+`GLMdiagnostics` is a `Julia`-language package for assessing model diagnostics for General Linear Models (GLM's).

 This package is currently under developement.
 It will (hopefully) be made publicly available on the `Julia` public repository by early 2021.